 Eating too much turkey skin is a recipe for pancreatitis.
-Large pieces of such skin may also be a choking hazard.
+Large pieces of skin are a choking hazard.

 Stuffing, Carrots & More

 Besides the main course, there’s usually a wide variety of other offerings.

 A small amount of mashed potatoes is fine, preferably without cheese or sour cream.
 Gravy is usually okay, but it depends how it’s made.

 Every Situation is Different

-The point is to be mindful of ingredients and be conservative when feeding a dog leftovers.
+The point is be mindful of ingredients and be conservative when feeding a dog leftovers.
 Play it safe.